Introduction to QCD: Hadronisation and Soft Hadron-Hadron Physics

-For massive endpoints (e.g., $c$ and $b$ quarks), which do not move along straight lightcone sections, the exponential suppression with string area leads to modifications of the form \cite{Bowler:1981sb}, $f(z) \to f(z)/z^{b\,m_Q^2}$, with $m_Q$ the heavy-quark mass.
+with $m_Q$ the heavy-quark mass.
 Strictly speaking, this is the only fragmentation function that is consistent with causality in the string model, though a few alternative forms are typically provided as well.